BREAKING: USPS slashes address verification to 60 addresses/hour. What now?

 • Input index: If your system doesn't send custom input IDs, input_index guarantees that each address in a batch is still uniquely identifiable, using simple numerical ordering (starting from 0).
 That’s a big win when reconciling input and output.

 • Candidate index: Tells you which result is which when multiple possible address matches are returned.
 When an input address returns multiple valid matches (aka candidates), each one is given a candidate index.
 The candidate with candidate_index: 0 is the top-ranked match—the one Smarty thinks is the most likely intended address.
 In your product’s UI, you can show users multiple suggestions and let them pick the correct one.
 Use candidate_index to label or track their selection.
-Want to automate address selection based on candidate rank or reject ambiguous results? candidate_index makes that logic easy to implement.
+Want to automate address selection based on candidate rank or reject ambiguous results?
+The "candidate_index" datapoint makes that logic easy to implement.

 Text image that says: Detect fraud and anomalies